codepath/android_guides/Using-Intents-to-Create-Flows.md

 }
 ```

+You can also receive more complex data types as shown in this [guide](https://developer.android.com/training/sharing/receive.html).

 You can also use the [DeepLinkDispatch](https://github.com/airbnb/DeepLinkDispatch) library to makes it easy to annotate your activities with specific URL patterns.

 ## References